-Voter Vitals are non-partisan, fact-based explainers written by Brookings experts on the issues shaping the 2020 election.
+In Voter Vitals, Brookings experts provide non-partisan, fact-based explanations on the issues that shaped the 2020 election.

-Production of Brookings’s Voter Vitals is possible thanks to editorial guidance from Senior Fellows David Wessel, who also serves as Director of the Hutchins Center on Fiscal and Monetary Policy, and Elaine Kamarck, who also serves as Founding Director of the Center for Effective Public Management.
+Production of Brookings’s Voter Vitals was made possible thanks to editorial guidance from Senior Fellows David Wessel, who also serves as Director of the Hutchins Center on Fiscal and Monetary Policy, and Elaine Kamarck, who also serves as Founding Director of the Center for Effective Public Management.

 William Gale disproves a popular mischaracterization of the 2017 Tax Cuts and Jobs Act.